Kharonkrayford/mattouille.github.io/_posts/2017-10-30-testing-jekyll-with-travis-ci.md

 - DevOps
 - Travis CI
 category: [DevOps]
+excerpt: "I've finally settled with the fact that Jekyll is going to be my mainstay for a while.
+It's got a lot of features I like some of which are subsequent to being a static site generator, others being thoughtful implementations."
 ---

 I've finally settled with the fact that Jekyll is going to be my mainstay for a while.
 It's got a lot of features I like some of which are subsequent to being a static site generator, others being thoughtful implementations.
 Here's a few highlights: